PRIVACY POLICY

 SI is a leading provider of comprehensive background reports.
 Our distinct portfolio includes scalable purpose-specific reports for business transaction due diligence, client acceptance or continuation, employment, corporate governance, and regulatory compliance (collectively, the “Search Services”).
 A complete description of the Search Services is posted on our website.

-SI provides its Search Services domestically and internationally, and complies in all material respects with applicable federal, state, and local laws, regulations and orders and any amendments thereto, including, without limitation, and to the extent applicable, the following:
+SI provides its Search Services domestically and internationally and complies in all material respects with applicable federal, state, and local laws, regulations, and orders and any amendments thereto, including, without limitation, and to the extent applicable, the following:

-1. Fair Credit Reporting Act (the “FCRA”) (15 U.S.C. § 1681, et seq.)
+- Fair Credit Reporting Act (the “FCRA”) (15 U.S.C. § 1681, et seq.)

-2. California Consumer Credit Reporting Agencies Act (California Civil Code § 1785, et seq.)
+- California Consumer Credit Reporting Agencies Act (California Civil Code § 1785, et seq.)

-3. Investigative Consumer Reporting Agencies Act (California Civil Code § 1786, et seq.)
+- Investigative Consumer Reporting Agencies Act (California Civil Code § 1786, et seq.)

-4. Gramm-Leach-Bliley Act (15 U.S.C. § 6801, et seq.)
+- Gramm-Leach-Bliley Act (15 U.S.C. § 6801, et seq.)

-5. Driver Protection Privacy Act (18 U.S.C. § 2721, et seq.)
+- Driver Protection Privacy Act (18 U.S.C. § 2721, et seq.)

-6. Health Insurance Portability and Accountability Act (42 U.S.C. § 1320d)
+- Health Insurance Portability and Accountability Act (42 U.S.C. § 1320d)

-7. Fair Information Practice Principles published by the United States Federal Trade Commission
+- Fair Information Practice Principles published by the United States Federal Trade Commission

-8. California Consumer Privacy Act (CCPA) (California Civil Code § 1798.100, et seq.)
+- California Consumer Privacy Act (CCPA) as amended by the California Privacy Rights Act (“CPRA”) (California Civil Code § 1798.100, et seq.)

-9. European Union General Data Protection Regulation (GDPR)
+- European Union General Data Protection Regulation (GDPR)

-10. United Kingdom General Data Protection Regulation (UK-GDPR) and Data Protection Act of 2018 (DPA)
+- United Kingdom General Data Protection Regulation (UK-GDPR) and Data Protection Act of 2018 (DPA)

-When the foregoing or other laws and regulations require that we observe privacy restrictions beyond those specifically stated in this Policy, we undertake our activities in compliance with their requirements and, if the privacy restrictions conflict in any way with these provisions, we abide by the stricter requirements of the relevant laws, rules, and regulations.
+When the foregoing or other laws and regulations require that we observe privacy restrictions beyond those specifically stated in this Policy, we undertake our activities in compliance with their requirements, and, if the privacy restrictions conflict in any way with these provisions, we abide by the stricter requirements of the relevant laws, rules, and regulations.

 PREPARATION AND PROCESSING OF CONSUMER REPORTS AND INVESTIGATIVE CONSUMER REPORTS

 SI performs Search Services that constitute consumer reports and investigative consumer reports in accordance with the Fair Credit Reporting Act (the “FCRA”) and analogous state and local laws.
 In connection with these reports, under the FCRA, SI is defined as a consumer reporting agency (“CRA”).
 In California, SI is considered an Investigative Consumer Reporting Agency (“ICRA”) and has obligations under the California Investigative Consumer Reporting Agencies Act (the “ICRAA”), which is broader in scope than the federal FCRA.
 SI maintains policies and procedures designed to limit the purposes for, and circumstances under which, it furnishes such reports.
 SI requires that prospective users of the information identify themselves, certify the purposes for which the report is sought, and that the information will be used for no other purpose, and in compliance with applicable laws and regulations.
 We perform due diligence on all prospective users (and audit thereafter) and the purpose certified by such users prior to furnishing a consumer report.
-We will not furnish a consumer report to any person if we have reasonable grounds for believing that the consumer report will not be used for a purpose listed in FCRA section 604.
+We will not furnish a consumer report to anyone if we have reasonable grounds for believing that the report will not be used for a purpose listed in FCRA section 604.
 You can review the Consumer Financial Protection Bureau’s notice of legal obligations to users of consumer reports here.

-If you wish to dispute information that SI provided in a consumer report, obtain a copy of the report or view your file, please contact AJ Lawler by phone at 800-3834336, via email at alawler@scherzer.com or by postal mail at Scherzer International, 21650 Oxnard Street, Suite 300, Woodland Hills, CA 91367.
+If you wish to dispute information that SI provided in a consumer report, obtain a copy of the report or view your file, please contact AJ Lawler by phone at 800-3834336, via email at alawler@scherzer.com or by postal mail at Scherzer International, 21550 Oxnard Street, Suite 1050, Woodland Hills, CA 91367.

 A summary of your rights under the FCRA can be found here.
 California Civil Code §1786.22 provides you additional rights, which can be accessed here in English followed by its Spanish translation.